Marlène Laruelle, winner of Choose France for Science, rolls out her illiberalism studies program in Paris

 Marlène Laruelle is a historian and political scientist by training, specializing in political philosophy on contemporary ideologies.
 She has long worked on Eastern Europe and Russia, and now mainly studies the USA and Europe.

-For over fifteen years, she was Professor of International Relations and Political Science at George Washington University, Washington, where she directed the Institute for European, Russian and Eurasian Studies.
+For over fifteen years, she was Professor of International Relations and Political Science at the George Washington University, - in Washington D.C. - where she directed the Institute for European, Russian, and Eurasian Studies.

 Illiberalism Studies Program

-Illiberalism is a topic everywhere in the US and Europe, and it seemed important to have the opportunity to participate in debates on democratic renewal in Europe itself, not from the US.
-The two systems are different.
-Until recently, the American system had a financial clout that the European system does not have.
-But it also has fragilities that have recently been revealed in terms of its dependence on financial and political stakes.
+Illiberalism is a topic increasingly relevant in the US and Europe, and it seemed important to have the opportunity to participate in debates on democratic renewal in Europe itself.
+The European and American political systems are different.
+Until recently, the American system sported a higher level of economic clout than the European system, elevating its importance and profile.
+However, it also has fragilities that have recently been revealed in terms of its dependence on financial and political stakes.

 Marlène Laruelle